What is AQUA at 6?

 This is a time when children develop complex social, academic and physical abilities.
 For example, they learn to fit in with their peers and a classroom routine, and literacy and numeracy skills mature.

-The purpose of AQUA at 6 is to gather detailed information on 6-7 year old children about how they are coping with these new demands on their development.
-We will again be looking at whether occasional, low or moderate alcohol consumption in pregnancy is associated with any problems in the health and development of young children.
-For this, the children will be doing assessments with a psychologist, who looks at the child's thinking, reactions, learning, early academic achievement, communication and body movement.
+The purpose of AQUA at 6 was to gather detailed information on 6-8 year old children about how they are coping with these new demands on their development.
+We again looked at whether occasional, low or moderate alcohol consumption in pregnancy is associated with any problems in the health and development of young children.
+For this, the children did an assessment with a psychologist, who looked at the child's thinking, reactions, learning, early academic achievement, communication and body movement.

 Between December 2018 and April 2019, we surveyed 50 mothers of children who did the AQUA at 6 assessment and 3D photo.
 This is because during discussions with families about participating in the study, some expressed concern about the length of time it takes to do the assessment.
 The survey showed that 82% of mums surveyed agreed that the day went more quickly than expected and all were comfortable keeping themselves busy while their child attended the assessment.
 Mothers also told us that their child enjoyed the activities.
 Depending on their nature, children most enjoyed the physical activities, such as throwing and catching, or the numbers and block games or just using the iPad for the various tests.